SanderVocke/wasix-sysroot/README.md

 Grab one of the releases from this repo.

 To build from source is a bit more complicated.
 Right now, the steps are embedded in a Github Actions script.
-Please check and replicate the steps from .github/workflows/build.yml.
+Please check and replicate the steps from `.github/workflows/build.yml`.
+Obviously, since the whole sysroot is `wasm`, it's cross-platform so the pre-built sysroot should suffice whatever your platform is.

 # Usage